Parkinson's disease is caused by a loss of nerve cells in the part of the brain called the substantia nigra.

 - medication (drug-induced parkinsonism) – where symptoms develop after taking certain medications, such as some types of antipsychotic medication, and usually improve once the medication is stopped

-- other progressive brain conditions – such as progressive supranuclear palsy, multiple systems atrophy and corticobasal degeneration
+- other progressive brain conditions – such as progressive supranuclear palsy, multiple system atrophy and corticobasal degeneration

 - cerebrovascular disease – where a series of small strokes cause several parts of the brain to die